 Other years, I decorate all out.
 My front yard was a zoo last year with light up animals.

 We often go to a local drive-through Christmas park to look at the decorations.
+We really enjoy those!

 We went to see The Nutcracker ballet a couple years ago.